reduxjs/reselect/README.md

 Takes a variable number or array of selectors whose values are computed and passed as arguments to `resultFn`.

-`createSelector` determines if the value returned by an input selector has changed between calls using reference equality (`===`).
+`createSelector` determines if the value returned by an input-selector has changed between calls using reference equality (`===`).
 Inputs to selectors created with `createSelector` should be immutable.

 Selectors created with `createSelector` have a cache size of 1.
-This means they always recalculate when the value of an input selector changes, as a selector only stores the preceding value of each input selector.
+This means they always recalculate when the value of an input-selector changes, as a selector only stores the preceding value of each input-selector.

 ```js
 const mySelector = createSelector(